 2.3.7.
 Current Status and Trends: Total Phosphorus

 The median, minimum, and maximum TP concentrations in the LSJR are presented in Figure 2.10.
-The maximum TP concentrations have decreased in 2016, particularly in the tributaries (Figure 2.10).
-The yearly mean TP concentrations are presented in Figure 2.11.
-Yearly mean values have been below the TP reference concentration of 0.12 mg P/L (used only for the purpose of this report) since 1997 in the freshwater sections of the mainstem (Figure 2.11B); and below the reference concentration in the marine/estuarine areas of the mainstem, with a significant decrease in mean TP values, since 2010 (Figure 2.11C).
+The annual mean TP concentrations are presented in Figure 2.11.
+Annual mean values have been below the TP reference concentration of 0.12 mg P/L (used only for the purpose of this report) since 1997 in the mainstem (Figure 2.11B, C); with a decrease in mean TP values, since 2010 in the marine/estuarine section of the mainstem (Figure 2.11C).
 Mean TP values in the entire LSJR, particularly the tributaries, have fluctuated around the reference value, and maximum reported values in the tributaries have been above the reference TP value (Figures 2.10, 2.11).

 2.3.8.
 Current Status and Trends: Nitrate, Ammonia and Phosphate

 The reactive inorganic nutrients ammonia, nitrate-nitrite, and orthophosphate are readily taken up by various organisms and released back into the environment.
 Concentrations of the nutrients vary widely with environmental conditions such as rainfall and phytoplankton growth.
-Maximum and median ammonia concentrations have been slightly reduced since 2014 in both the freshwater and marine/estuarine portions of the LSJR mainstem (with the exception of the maximum value in 2015 in the marine/estuarine mainstem) and to some extent the entire LSJR (Figure 2.13).
-The median nitrate-nitrite concentrations in the LSJR have remained stable in the entire LSJR (Figure 2.14); however, since 2015, the median nitrate-nitrite concentration in marine/estuarine section of the mainstem has significantly increased and the median concentration in the freshwater section of the mainstem has significantly decreased (Figure 2.14).
+Median ammonia concentrations have been slightly reduced since 2014 in both the freshwater and marine/estuarine portions of the LSJR mainstem, and to some extent the entire LSJR (Figure 2.13).
+The median nitrate-nitrite concentrations in the LSJR have remained stable in the entire LSJR (Figure 2.14); however, since 2014, the median nitrate-nitrite concentration in the mainstem (particularly marine/estuarine) has significantly decreased (Figure 2.14).
 There is also a seasonal trend in the levels of nitrate-nitrite, with the highest concentrations occurring in the winter (Figure 2.15).
 This may be the result of limited uptake of nitrate for phytoplankton growth in winter months.
-Along with nitrate, orthophosphate tends to be higher in the marine/estuarine section than in the freshwater section (Figure 2.16, 2.17).
-The median orthophosphate concentration in the marine/estuarine sections in 2016 was over two times higher than the median in the freshwater regions of the river (Figure 2.16).
-Despite the variability over time in the concentrations of the reactive inorganic nutrients, there was still a statistically meaningful downward trend in the mean nitrate-nitrite and orthophosphate concentrations in the marine/estuarine sections of the LSJR (Figure 2.17).
-No trends in freshwater nitrate-nitrite and orthophosphate concentrations were evident.
-An interesting feature of both time series is the low concentrations in 2010-2011 corresponding to times of intense algal blooms.
+Orthophosphate tends to be higher in the marine/estuarine section than in the freshwater section (Figure 2.16).
+The median orthophosphate concentration in the marine/estuarine sections in 2017 was over two times higher than the median in the freshwater regions of the river (Figure 2.16).
+Reactive inorganic nutrients were variable over time; however, some trends were evident (Figure 2.17).
+There was a downward trend in the mean nitrate-nitrite and in orthophosphate concentrations in the marine/estuarine sections of the LSJR; with concentrations in the freshwater areas of the mainstem remaining more stable (Figure 2.17).
+Alternatively, an increase in mean ammonia concentrations in the marine/estuarine sections of the mainstem and slight increases in the freshwater sections of the mainstem were observed (Figure 2.17).
+An interesting feature of the time series is the lower concentrations in 2010-2011 corresponding to times of intense algal blooms.
 Significant phytoplankton growth and die-off contribute to the fluctuations as nutrients are consumed and released.

 2.3.9.
 Summary and Outlook

-The yearly mean TN concentrations have declined gradually but significantly in both freshwater and marine/estuarine sections of the river, however, maximum values in the LSJR, particularly due to values reported in the tributaries and in freshwater areas of the mainstem, have continued to be above the TN reference value.
-Significant reductions in nitrogen loading are likely to be the primary reason for the observed decline of TN in the LSJR (DEP 2013c).
+The annual mean TN concentrations have declined through 2016 in the mainstem; however, maximum values in the LSJR, particularly due to values reported in the tributaries, have continued to be above the TN reference value.
+Reductions in nitrogen loading are likely to be the primary reason for the observed decline of TN in the LSJR (DEP 2013c).
+Increased values of nitrogen, as ammonia and decreased values of nitrogen, as nitrate and nitrite, and have been observed over recent years, particularly in marine/estuarine areas.
+The reactive inorganic nutrients, nitrate and orthophosphate, are generally higher in the marine/estuarine section than in the freshwater section of the LSJR mainstem; however, like nitrate, mean orthophosphate concentrations have also been decreasing slightly over time.

-For these reasons, the overall STATUS of nitrogen in the mainstem and the tributaries is unsatisfactory, and the TREND is improving.
+Using the TN data through 2016, the overall STATUS of nitrogen in the mainstem and the tributaries is unsatisfactory, and the TREND is improving.
+However, due to no new data being added for TN in 2017, the STATUS and TREND cannot be determined in this year’s report.
 The STATUS of phosphorus in the mainstem is satisfactory, and the TREND is unchanged in the freshwater portion of the LSJR and improving in the marine/estuarine areas of the LSJR.
-The STATUS of phosphorus in the tributaries is unsatisfactory, and the TREND in the tributaries is improving.
+The STATUS of phosphorus in the tributaries is unsatisfactory, and the TREND in the tributaries is unchanged.

 There are wide fluctuations of these and other nutrients due to phytoplankton growth and die-off as well as weather conditions.
-Reduced nutrient loading may be lowering concentrations of some forms of nutrients in the mainstem.
-Changes in nutrient concentrations typically correlates with changes in algal growth.
+As stated in section 2.1, recent hurricane activity has increased flooding into the LSJR over the past two years, which may also affect nutrient loading.
+Ongoing efforts to actively reduce nutrient loading into the LSJR may be lowering the concentrations of some forms of nutrients in the mainstem.
+Changes in nutrient concentrations typically correlate with changes in algal growth.
 Algal growth, as indicated by average annual chlorophyll-a levels, is discussed separately in Section 2.4.

 The complex ecology of the LSJR and its highly variable characteristics and weather patterns make it difficult to assess its overall status.
 As a result, assessments can differ when different methods of analysis are used.
 It is reported in the 2013 LSJR BMAP progress report that total nitrogen is decreasing at benchmark sites in marine and freshwater areas of the river (DEP 2014a).
 Total phosphorus is unchanged at the freshwater site but could be increasing at the marine site.
 To date, wastewater treatment facilities in the freshwater portion of the LSJR have achieved their total nitrogen and total phosophorus TMDL-required reductions; and wastewater treatment facilities in the marine portion of the LSJR have achieved their TMDL-required total nitrogen reductions.
 The next few years will be critical in definitively determining when the considerable effort and expenditures to reduce nutrients in the LSJR have been successful.
 Robust data sets are particularly critical for assessing trends.